guymcswain/pigpio-client/readme.md

 ### serialport methods
 ##### Experimental, these APIs may change in the future.
+##### Serialport implements gpio bit_bang_serial methods - not the UART peripheral.
+See `pigpio.serialport` constructor above.
 **`serialport.open(baudrate,databits,cb)`**  Argument *baudRate* must be a number from 50 to 250000.
 Argument *dataBits* must be a number from 1 to 32.
+No parity bit and only 1 stop bit are supported.
 If the rx gpio is already open for bit-bang serial read the method will close the gpio and then re-open it.